theotheu/books/README.md

   - Run instructions
   - Test instructions
 - Export data
-  - Make sure that the output directory exist ```mkdir ~/workspaces/books-solved/data```
+  - Make sure that the output directory exist ```mkdir ~/workspaces/books/data```
-  - Make an export of your data with mongodump ```mongodump -d books-demo -o ~/workspaces/books-solved/data```
+  - Make an export of your data with mongodump ```mongodump -d books -o ~/workspaces/books/data```
-  - Create in ~/workspaces/books-solved/data a README.md with import instructions.
+  - Create in ~/workspaces/books/data a README.md with import instructions.
   - Import instructions
 - Tests
   - static-analyzer with 0 errors